EKarton/Automated-Binder-Scanning/README.md

 6. Now, start scanning the back pages of your first unit in **Reversed order** (means that the scanned images are in descending order of their page numbers)

     Example:
-	* Carefully take your pages out of the document feeder without flipping it over:
+	* Carefully take your pages out of the document feeder without flipping it over

 	* Put the back side of the last page as the first page to scan in your scanner: